bwschmidt/swan-demo-go/README.md

 `build.sh` : builds AWS or Azure packages on Linux ready for manual deployment.

+`cert.ps1` : Creates self signed certificates to run the demo using the https scheme.
+You will need `openssl` available in your path environment variable.

 `dep.ps1` : gets SWAN demo dependencies on Windows.

 `appsettings.json` : application settings for production.